-39. Can parents drop off items for students to be delivered to their class?
-This needs to be limited as much as possible to eliminate distractions for classroom instruction.
+40. Can parents drop off items for students to be delivered to their class?
+This should happen as little as possible to eliminate disruptions for classroom instruction.
 When necessary, parents can drop off items on the cart in the lobby and place their child's name and their child's teachers' names on it.
 We will have office helpers who will drop off needed items once a day mid-morning.
-We do not have the staff available to continue taking items to students throughout the rest of the day.
-(We want our staff working with our students and teachers.)
-As a result, we will not be able to take lunches to students that have been picked up from fast food restaurants.
-If a child has forgotten a lunch, he/she can certainly eat in our cafeteria or a parent can drop off a lunchbox before 10:00.
+We will not be able to take lunches to students that have been picked up from fast food restaurants.
+If a child has forgotten a lunch, he/she can certainly eat in our cafeteria or a parent can drop off a lunchbox before 9:30.
 Again, dropping off items should be limited as much as possible.